pavlo-myskov/get-job/README.md

 The Latest Jobs section is a list of the latest vacancies posted by Employers.
 Each Vacancy represented by a Bootstrap Card component.
 The Card contains the Job Title, Days ago, the Company Name, the Location, the Salary and the main section of the Job Description.
 The card title is clickable and redirects the user to the Job Details page.
 Also a user can save the job to the Favorites or directly Apply for the Job escaping the Job Details page.
 The section is fully responsive.
 On small screens, the cards are arranged in one column and on extra large screens in two columns to be easily readable.
 ![latest_jobs]()

-### Jobseeker's Job Search page
+### Job Search page
 The user can access the Job Search page by using the search bar on the Home page.
-When the user submits the search query, the app redirects him to the Job Search page and displays the search results.
+When the user submits the search query, the app redirects them to the Job Search page and displays the search results.
-The page contains the search results represented by the Bootstrap Cards, the same as the Latest Jobs section on the Home page.
+The search results represented by the Bootstrap Cards, the same as the Latest Jobs section on the Home page.
 Each card is clickable and redirects the user to the Job Details page.
+Also, the page contains the full search panel with the search filters including _Job Title_, _Area_, _Job Location_ and _Job Type_.
+Each filter has a dropdown menu with the list of options.
+The user can select the options and combine the filters to narrow the search results.
+The panel is sticky on large screens and always available when the user scrolls the page.
+On small screens, the search panel is collapsible to save space.
+The user can expand it by clicking on the `Tap to Expand Search Panel` button.
+This panel is collapsed by default and also collapsed when user submit the valid search query to leave the more space for the search results.
+If the user submits the invalid search query, the panel is expanded and the user can see the form validation errors under the input fields.
+On the top of the page, the user can see the number of search results by the search query and return to the Home page by clicking on the arrow icon.
 ...

 ![back_to_top_button]()